Mario Galinović: International career

-Galinović made his international debut for the Croatian national team on 13 June 1999 in a friendly match against Egypt at the Korea Cup tournament in Seoul.
+Galinović made his international debut for the Croatia national team on 13 June 1999 in a friendly match against Egypt at the Korea Cup tournament in Seoul.
 He was subsequently not part of the national team for several years.

-However, when Slaven Bilić was appointed head coach at the Croatian national team in the summer of 2006, Galinović made his international comeback as he was called up to be part of the team during the UEFA Euro 2008 qualifiers.
+However, when Slaven Bilić was appointed head coach at the Croatia national team in the summer of 2006, Galinović made his international comeback as he was called up to be part of the team during the UEFA Euro 2008 qualifiers.
 He mostly served as the team's third-choice goalkeeper, behind Stipe Pletikosa and Vedran Runje, making no appearances during the qualifying campaign.
 He did, however, won his second international cap in a friendly match against Slovakia in October 2007, replacing Runje at half-time.
 Croatia won the game 3–0.
 This would be Galinović's final appearance for the national team.

 Galinović was also a member of Croatia's 23-man squad at the UEFA Euro 2008 finals in Austria and Switzerland, but did not make any appearances as Pletikosa appeared in three and Runje in one of the team's four matches at the tournament.
 He was the only member of the Croatian squad not to feature during the tournament.

+Coaching career

+In June 2023, Galinović was appointed goalkeeping coach at Championship club Cardiff City.